xldenis/Why3-Find/README.md

     $ why3find doc PATH...

+Each `PATH` can be either a single Why3 `*.mlw` file, a single markdown `*.md` file or a directory to be recursively processed.
+Markdown files are treated just like a plain `(**…*)` comment inside Why3 source files.

-Generated documentation is structured as follows:
+Generated documentation output is a flat directory organized as follows:

     html/fonts                   # Icon fonts
     html/style.css               # CSS resources
     html/script.js               # JavaScript resources
+    html/page.html               # Documentation for markdown file
-    html/pkg.file.index.html     # Documentation for source file
+    html/pkg.file.index.html     # Documentation for Why3 source file
     html/pkg.file.proof.html     # Proof documentation for source file html/pkg.file.Module.html    # Documentation of module or theory